Ido1212/newproject/README.md

 It's a complete legit gaming chair it might have a few features which aren't legit but it's your choice what to use

+It should drop fps because I didn't put effort in optimizing it, low people servers should run fine

 Please don't message me about any shit you want in it, only bugs

 Dming me for stupid reason will make me block you cause no speds in dms!